Pedro Miguel Arce: Career

 Pedro moved back to the United States and lived in Los Angeles, California.
 He appeared in television commercials, and appeared in such shows as CSI: Miami, and How I Met Your Mother.
 He also featured in films such as Walt Disney's Confessions of a Teenage Drama Queen, with Lindsay Lohan, George A. Romero's Land of the Dead, Get Rich or Die Tryin' with 50 Cent and Ice Cube's Are We Done Yet?.
+He also enjoyed doing stand up comedy.
+He participated in numerous open mics and comedy events.

 Personal life and death

 "I am currently doing a lot of writing.
 I have a lot of ideas in my head, regarding different things that I like to do.
 I am trying to get as much of my writing done as possible.
 I've got a couple things completed and I am just trying to get them and bring them out to fruition.
 I wouldn't mind working on all sides of the camera, in front of the camera and behind the camera to do some filmmaking."

+Pedro always cared very deeply for his friends and family.
+He spent his life making people laugh and making sure everyone around him was always smiling.
+He lived out loud, brightening every room he walked into and always sticking up for those who need it.

-Arce died in Toronto on 9 December 2022, at the age of 46.
+He died in Toronto on 9 December 2022, at the age of 46 following a battle with cancer.